mixedbredie/highways-for-pgrouting/README.md

         UPDATE my_schema.hw_roadlink
         SET speed_km =
         CASE
-        	WHEN roadclassification = 'A Road' AND formofway = 'Roundabout' THEN 40 WHEN roadclassification = 'A Road' AND formofway = 'Dual Carriageway' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Traffic Island Link' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Slip Road' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Traffic Island Link At Junction' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Single Carriageway' THEN 100 WHEN roadclassification = 'B Road' AND formofway = 'Single Carriageway' THEN 80 WHEN roadclassification = 'B Road' AND formofway = 'Slip Road' THEN 80 WHEN roadclassification = 'B Road' AND formofway = 'Roundabout' THEN 40 WHEN roadclassification = 'B Road' AND formofway = 'Traffic Island Link At Junction' THEN 80 WHEN roadclassification = 'Not Classified' AND formofway = 'Traffic Island Link' THEN 60 WHEN roadclassification = 'Not Classified' AND formofway = 'Single Carriageway' THEN 60
+        	WHEN roadclassification = 'Motorway' AND formofway = 'Dual Carriageway' THEN 110 WHEN roadclassification = 'Motorway' AND formofway = 'Slip Road' THEN 110 WHEN roadclassification = 'A Road' AND formofway = 'Roundabout' THEN 40 WHEN roadclassification = 'A Road' AND formofway = 'Dual Carriageway' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Traffic Island Link' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Slip Road' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Traffic Island Link At Junction' THEN 100 WHEN roadclassification = 'A Road' AND formofway = 'Single Carriageway' THEN 100 WHEN roadclassification = 'B Road' AND formofway = 'Dual Carriageway' THEN 100 WHEN roadclassification = 'B Road' AND formofway = 'Single Carriageway' THEN 80 WHEN roadclassification = 'B Road' AND formofway = 'Slip Road' THEN 80 WHEN roadclassification = 'B Road' AND formofway = 'Roundabout' THEN 40 WHEN roadclassification = 'B Road' AND formofway = 'Traffic Island Link' THEN 80 WHEN roadclassification = 'B Road' AND formofway = 'Traffic Island Link At Junction' THEN 80 WHEN roadclassification = 'Not Classified' AND formofway = 'Traffic Island Link' THEN 60 WHEN roadclassification = 'Not Classified' AND formofway = 'Single Carriageway' THEN 60